hmslima/sambahsacompletegrammar/sambahsa.md

 like Persian, and sometimes similar to German as well”.

-It's not official, but may be said that sambahsa has a flag for represent it.
-Actually the flag just after was made to represent all speaker of indo-european languages, but the sambahsa movement kinda have adopted the flag for itself.
+It's not official, but may be said that sambahsa has a flag for representing it.
+Actually the flag just after this paragraph was made to represent all speakers of indo-european languages, but the sambahsa movement kinda has adopted the flag for itself.

 ![**Author: